asielorz/command-line-parser/README.md

 		.by_default_range(Platform::windows, Platform::ps4);
 ```

-The above can parse a string of the form `--platforms="windows linux xboxone"` and return a vector containing {Platform::windows, Platform::linux, Platform::xboxone}. `by_default_range` defines the set of values the vector will contain if nothing is provided.
-An equivalente `implicitly_range` also exist.
-These functions allow the parser to be constexpr, which would be impossible if it had to contain a vector.
+The above can parse a string of the form `--platforms="windows linux xboxone"` and return a vector containing `{Platform::windows, Platform::linux, Platform::xboxone}`. `by_default_range` defines the set of values the vector will contain if nothing is provided.
+An equivalent `implicitly_range` also exist.
+These functions allow the parser to be constexpr (by using a `dodo::constant_range` behind the hood), which would be impossible if it had to contain a vector.

 ## Commands